studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

  ```
  If you not sure model properties, you can use Netron tools to see.
  [Netron client](https://netron.app/)
+ Or you can not specific those properties, because it can be declared in code.
  ## 0penvino inference engine for ir inference(ppyolo)
 ```
 import numpy as np